 We believe that following the Rapture of the church that the real, seven-year Tribulation will take place with the ones who rejected Christ as their personal Saviour.
 (Rev. 3:10).

 We believe that after the Tribulation, the Lord will come again and at this time a great battle will take place between the Lord and Satan.
 (Rev. 19:11-21).
 Satan will be defeated and cast into the bottomless pit and held there a thousand years for the Millennial Reign of God before he is released to deceive the world again.
 (Rev. 20:1-8).
 Satan will have one last battle with the Lord, in which he is defeated one last time and thrown into the Lake of Fire forever.
 (Rev. 20:9-10).

 We believe that every person who did not come to know God by grace through faith will stand at the Great White Throne judgement to be judged and cast into the lake of fire for all eternity.
 (Rev. 20:11-15).

-Have a question about what we believe at Hope Church?
+Have a question about what we believe at Bible Baptist?
 Get in touch with a person on our lead team directly by clicking the button below.